-Prerequisite(s): third-year standing in the specific stream of the B.H.Sc. program appropriate to the course, a major CGPA of at least 8.0 and permission of the Department of Health Sciences.
+Includes: Experiential Learning Activity Prerequisite(s): third-year standing and above in the specific stream of the B.H.Sc. program appropriate to the course, an overall CGPA of at least 8.5 and permission of the Department of Health Sciences.
+Seminars three hours a week.

-Emerging Issues in Global Health
+HLTH 3902 [0.5 credit] Emerging Issues in Global Health